BryanSchuetz/jekyll-deploy-gh-pages/README.md

-> **This action has to be updated from the original beta version of actions to the new beta version, hopefully this will happen soon.
+> **This action has been updated from the HCL version of Actions to the new YAML syntax.**

 # A GitHub Action for Custom Jekyll Builds on GitHub Pages